Kewpie (mayonnaise): Common uses

-Cultural impact
+Cultural significance

-Kewpie fits into yōshoku (洋食 western food) -- a style of Western-influenced cooking popular in Japan.
+Kewpie fits into yōshoku (洋食; 'western food'), a style of Western-influenced cooking popular in Japan.
 The packaging is described as kawaii or cute.
 Kewpie is described as a "cult favorite" in Japan.
 According to the Los Angeles Times, "It has transcended the plane of mere human consumption to become a cultural touchstone — a passion that can border on obsession."
-There is a Japanese word マヨラー (mayora) which means a person addicted to mayonnaise.
+The Japanese word マヨラー (mayora) means a person addicted to mayonnaise.
 The company operates a museum in Tokyo called Mayo Terrace.

 International sales

 Kewpie has sold its products in China since 1993, and operates three factories in China, located in Beijing, Hangzhou and Guangzhou.
 These plants can produce 72,000 tons of mayonnaise each year, and Kewpie is the dominant brand in several of China's largest cities.
 Southeast Asia is also a significant market.
 The company has sold its products in the United States since the early 1990s.
 It has a factory there that produces mayonnaise without monosodium glutamate, as well as other salad dressing and flavored sauces.
 Overseas sales accounted for about 9% of the company's business in 2019.